da5nsy/ReproducibleResearch/episodes/step7PublishPIDReuse.md

 exercises: 0
 ---

-# Preparing your research for Publication and Reuse

 You are nearing the end of this project, and need to start preparing for publication.
+What needs to be done?

 ::::::::::::::::::::::::::::::::::::::::::::::: discussion

-[Project completion checklist](https://github.com/BahlaiLab/Policies/blob/master/Project_completion.md) by @cbahlai licenced under Public Domain
+This useful [Project completion checklist](https://github.com/BahlaiLab/Policies/blob/master/Project_completion.md) may be helpful.

 ::::::::::::::::::::::::::::::::::::::::::::::: instructor